 Preparation for the Wedding ceremony:

-From that moment on no longer is YHVH simply the Sovereign One or the Creator of the universe; He is specifically identified now as the Elohim of Israel fulfilling Exo_6:7.
+From that moment on no longer is YHVH simply the Sovereign One and the Creator of the universe; He is specifically identified now as the Elohim of Israel fulfilling Exo 6:7.
 This title clearly shows the nature of the Covenant that has been entered into.
 YHVH has bound Himself to the His Bride, Israel.